 Alternative options

 You don't have to buy a flagship phone to access accessibility features.
-Older Apple, Google, and Samsung phones offer most of the features listed above, as long as you can upgrade them to a recent OS version (e.g., iOS 16 to gain access to Live Captions, Android 10+ for ASHA, and Samsung's One UI 4.1+ to customize the left/right audio balance).
+Older Apple, Google, and Samsung phones offer most of the features listed above, as long as you can upgrade them to a recent OS version (e.g., iOS 16 or 17 to gain access to Live Captions, Android 10+ for ASHA, and Samsung's One UI 4.1+ to customize the left/right audio balance).

 Before you buy an Android phone, however, double-check whether your hearing aids support your preferred model.
 While iPhones have standardized hardware, Android hardware is all over the place, making it harder for hearing aid manufacturers to offer a seamless experience.
 Hence, your hearing aids officially might only support a limited number of Android handsets.